ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Keynotes

 Having a keynote (or multiple) planned early can help structure the overall theme of your conference and shape, or even boost, the talk or workshop submissions.
+Keynotes should set the tone of the day and, hopefully, inspire your attendees.
+Keynote speakers don't need to be "huge names" but someone capable of presenting something thought provoking.

 ## Legality

 It's worth considering getting your conference set up as a legal entity (Ltd company, CIC, or similar).
 This can protect you as an organiser from liability, should it arise, but also give sponsors a legal entity to pay sponsorship fees to.

+Having a dedicated bank account keeps any funds seperate from organisers' personal accounts.

 It should be noted that this document does not constitute legal advice, always consult with a legal professional and/or accountant before undertaking any legal partnership or liability.

 ## Location

 During the COVID-19 pandemic, attending and organising remote conferences became the norm for many of us.
-Recently things have gone back to normality a bit with in-person being the preferred option however
+Recently things have gone back to normality a bit with in-person being the preferred option however fully virtual conferences still exist and can be successful.

 Virtual only conferences are slightly easier logistically but can bring additional challenges an in-person only conference doesn't have such as license costs for software, streaming ability, wifi connectivity, etc.

 It's possible to do a conference as a "hybrid" event, allowing virtual attendees to stream or watch.